initbiz/initbiz.github.io/cumuluscore/index.md

     $this->rules['invoice_number'] = $this->clusterUnique('invoice_number', 'invoices', 'slug');

-You can alternatively use `clusterIdUnique` method if your data is to be filtered by cluster's id.
+You can alternatively use the `clusterIdUnique` method if your data is to be filtered by the cluster's id.

 ## Additional features

 ### Auto assign
 Auto assigning is a Cumulus function that automatically assigns users and clusters during their registration.
-Go to `Settings -> Cumulus -> Auto assign` and you will find two tabs: "Auto assign users" and "Auto assign clusters".
+Go to `Settings -> Cumulus -> Auto-assign` and you will find two tabs: "Auto-assign users" and "Auto-assign clusters".

 #### Auto assign users
 ![Auto assign users](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/auto-assign-users.png)